 Get a Head Start on Your Summer - Apply for Internship Funding!

 Career Advancement is pleased to help students reach their career goals with the Jeff Metcalf Fellowship Grant and the Odyssey Metcalf Fellowship Grant.
-Both programs provide funding for summer internships with off-campus employers in any industry.
+Both programs provide funding for summer internships in any industry.
 Remote internships, as well as short-term and small-scale projects are also eligible for grant funding.

-As an added bonus, limited funds are also available to support academic-year internships, on-campus internships, and supervised research internships, either in person or remote.
+As an added bonus, limited funds are also available to support academic-year internships and supervised research internships, either in person or remote.
 Examples of supervised research include laboratory internships with Pritzker School of Medicine faculty members, policy internships at the Harris School of Public Policy’s UChicago Urban Labs, and legal internships at the Law School’s clinics.

 In addition to the Metcalf Fellowship grants, there are a wide variety of funding opportunities available across campus.
 Download the funding opportunities guide for more information.

 All undergraduates are eligible to apply for the Metcalf Fellowship Grant, and second through fourth year Odyssey Scholars are eligible to apply for the Odyssey Metcalf Fellowship Grant.

-Applications are accepted on a rolling basis during the following time period for the 2019-2020 academic year:
+Applications are accepted on a rolling basis during the following time period for the 2019-2020 academic year with the following deadlines: